-This forms rarely with the annular, arched lesions in the substantial areas of the body.
+It results in annular and arched lesions in the substantial areas of the body.

-- Moderate form: The condition is moderate, if single or multiple nodules of tumoral, verrucous or plaque-type forms with a diameter greater than 15cm.
+- Moderate form: The condition is moderate, if single or multiple nodules of tumoral, verrucous or plaque-type forms with a diameter greater than 15 cm.

 - Severe form: A condition is severe if the diameter of the lesion exceeds by covering the extensive skin areas.

-Culture method: A sample of the infected site can be cultured on the selective media like Sabouraud agar media (SDA) supplemented with cycloheximide.
-On standard media, Chromomycosis can be characterized by the slow growth of black colonies.
+Culture method: A sample of the infected site can be cultured on selective media like Sabouraud agar media (SDA) supplemented with cycloheximide.
+On standard media, chromomycosis can be characterized by the slow growth of black colonies.
 For further assessment of the disease, the slide culture method is employed to determine the microscopic features.

 Other techniques: Techniques like biopsy and molecular methods confirm the diagnosis.
 Duplex PCR of ribosomal DNA helps in the diagnosis of Fonsecaea sp. and oligonucleotide primer diagnoses the presence of C. carrionii.

-It includes treatment of Chromomycosis with antifungal agents like:
+It includes treatment of chromomycosis with antifungal agents like:

-Posaconazole: It is found effective with a dose of 800 mg/day.
+- Posaconazole: It is found effective with a dose of 800 mg/day.

-5-Flourocytosine: It is not effective but usually recommended with a dose of 100-150mg/kg/day in four doses for 6-12 months.
+- 5-Flourocytosine: It is not effective but usually recommended with a dose of 100-150mg/kg/day in four doses for 6-12 months.